International - Lead - Andy Soper

 European Boating Association

 EBA was created as a pressure group on behalf of recreational boaters, mainly to be aware of and influence where necessary and possible European legislation and regulations as well as other regulations, safety or other.
-RYA (Royal Yachting Assoc) were prime movers and still run the secretariat.
+The UK Royal Yachting Association (RYA) were prime movers and still run the Secretariat.
 Members are national clubs from European countries, mostly Yachting/Sailing but some inland waterways clubs.
 DBA were at first “observers”(no vote), later becoming associate members in 2002 and then full members.
 Di Murrell was DBA’s first delegate, Guy Toye followed in 2002 and later was elected one of the three V-P’s.
 He managed to create an Inland Waterways Group to increase the visibility of Inland Waterways but it has always been an uphill struggle.
-He gave up being DBA delegate in 2011, Di taking over.
-The new V-P is Dieter Haendel of German Motorboat Assoc.
+The current delegate is Andy Soper.
+The current V-P is Gus Lewis of the RYA.
 Relevant to DBA, EBA has been very active in

-- Re-defining and pushing the national acceptance of the ICC (International Certificate of Competence) – a major success was to remove any link with a candidate’s nationality, thus enabling non-EU citizens to be issued with an ICC provided they have the necessary competence
+- Re-defining and pushing the national acceptance of the ICC (International Certificate of Competence) – a major success was enabling non-EU citizens to be issued with an ICC provided they have the necessary competence

 - Attempting to limit new regulations so far as (a) reasonable and (b) possible